ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_config_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>The <em>src</em> argument provides a path to the configuration file to load into the remote system.
-The path can either be a full system path to the configuration file if the value starts with / or relative to the root of the implemented role or playbook.
-This argument is mutually exclusive with the <em>lines</em> and <em>parents</em> arguments.
-The configuration lines in the source file should be similar to how it will appear if present in the running-configuration of the device including indentation to ensure idempotency and correct diff.</div>
+                        <div>Specifies the source path to the file that contains the configuration or configuration template to load.
+The path to the source file can either be the full path on the Ansible control host or a relative path from the playbook or role root directory.
+This argument is mutually exclusive with <em>lines</em>, <em>parents</em>, <em>replace_src</em>, and <em>content</em>.
+The configuration lines in the source file should be similar to how it will appear if present in the running-configuration of the device including the indentation to ensure idempotency and correct diff.</div>
+                        <div>NOTE: The <em>src</em> parameter will no longer process Jinja2 templates starting in January 2028.
+To use templated configurations, render the template using <code>ansible.builtin.template</code> lookup and pass the result to the <em>content</em> parameter instead.</div>
                 </td>
             </tr>
     </table>